2012 European Grand Prix: Race

 Hamilton in second, in his attempts to hold off Räikkönen had pushed his tyres too much, and they started to wear towards the end of the race.
 Räikkönen patiently bided his time before passing Hamilton on lap 55 with two laps left, when Hamilton's tyres were worn out.
 Hamilton was now under attack from Maldonado, whose pace was strong enough for him to stay out of the reach of Schumacher and Webber.
 Maldonado attacked Hamilton at turn 1 on the penultimate lap, but some strong defensive driving by Hamilton meant that he kept the place for then despite his worn tyres.
-Maldonado tried again on the run down to turn 13 using DRS, with Hamilton taking the inside line and forcing Maldonado off the track, and as Maldonado tried to rejoin, he clipped the kerb for the next turn and hit Hamilton, forcing him into the wall and out of the race.
+Maldonado tried again down into turn 13 using DRS, braving it around the outside into a disappearing gap as the track narrowed.
+Maldonado tried to complete the move off track, and as he bounced back over the kerb for the left hand part of the chicane, clumsily hit Hamilton, forcing him into the wall and out of the race.
 Maldonado himself lost his front wing, and dropped back down the order.
 The race was won by Alonso, who became the first driver to win 2 races this year, and coupled with Vettel's and Hamilton's retirement also took the championship lead.
 Räikkönen took second and Schumacher was promoted to third, his first podium since his return to F1 and the last podium of his career.
 Webber was 4th ahead of Hülkenberg, with Rosberg charging up to 6th on new tyres by passing di Resta and Button in the last two laps.
 Pérez suffered more tyre problems than others and crossed the line 9th, with Maldonado who continued on without his front wing was still able to take the final point in 10th.
 However, he was given a 20-second time penalty for his collision with Hamilton and was thus demoted to 12th, with his teammate Senna thus taking the final point.
 The race marked the oldest average age of podium finishers in the 21st century with 35 years, 8 months, and 8 days.

+Between the top three finishing drivers, this event set a record for the most number of World Drivers' Championships ever represented on a single podium at 10 (Alonso with 2, Räikkönen with 1, and Schumacher with 7).
+This record would stand until the 2020 Turkish Grand Prix, which would tie the record, and then was surpassed by the 2023 Australian Grand Prix.